LeonardoSpi/final_assignment_solution/Readme.md

 ![](rosgraph.png)

 The user_interface interact with the user, based on the user input it will call for three different services to provide random target, picked target and wall follower mode.
-The only publisher relation that the user_interface has is to grant stanby mode, which is implemented by setting velocities to 0 in the cmd_vel topic.
+The only publisher relation that the user_interface has is to grant standby mode, which is implemented by setting velocities to 0 in the cmd_vel topic.

 The behavior_server waits for two services call and interact with move_base node by publishing into move_base/goal to set goals or move_base/cancel to cancel the goals.
 The algorithm uses the info published by map_odom_transform node (my_tf_echo.cpp) to check if the current robot position is equal to the desired goal.